 The Champion Pub was formerly available for The Pinball Arcade before their license to it and all other Williams/Bally tables expired on July 1, 2018.
 Those who purchased it before then can still play it, however, and another digital version is currently available for Pinball FX3, along with a remastered version that includes the typical Zen Studios flair.

 This pinball machine provides examples of:

-- Betting Minigame: After you play through the Ultimate Challenge, each subsequent fight has you wager your score against an opponent of choice, up to a maximum of 200 million points.
+- Betting Minigame: After your fifth win, all fights other than the Ultimate Challenge require you to wager part of your score, up to a maximum of 200 million points.
 It is possible to zero out your score this way.